NREL/WETOStack/docs/portfolio_analysis/software_list.md

 **Cost models**
 - FUSED-Wind: https://github.com/FUSED-Wind/fusedwind
 - Marmot: https://github.com/NREL/Marmot
+- HybridBOSSE: https://github.com/NREL/HybridBOSSE - A tool for estimating BOS costs for hybrid power plants that share infrastructure.

 *Deprecated or no longer supported:*
 - Turbine_costSE: turb_costSE is a set of models that link wind turbine component masses (and a few other key variables) to component costs.